kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 The `content` attribute contains two important parameters:

 - **app-id**: This parameter corresponds to your app's Apple ID.
 Yes, apps have Apple IDs too!
 But this is different from the sort of Apple ID you use to log into iCloud.
 Your app's Apple ID is simply a unique number; all apps on the App Store have them.
 The easiest way to find your app's ID is to log into iTunes Connect, click **My Apps** and then navigate to the app in question.
 The Apple ID for RWDevCon is `958625272`; the ID would be different for your own app.
-- **app-argument:** This contains the URL Safari will pass back to the app – if it's installed.
-Prior to iOS 9, the value of this parameter was a custom URL scheme deep link, but Apple now strongly recommends you switch this to universal links.
+- **app-argument:** This contains the URL Safari will pass back to the app if it's installed.
+Prior to iOS 9, the value of this parameter was a custom URL scheme deep link, but Apple now strongly recommends you switch to HTTP/HTTPS universal links.

 > **Note:** This was a quick overview of Smart App Banners.
 To learn more about their full capabilities, read Ray's [Smart App Banners tutorial (http://bit.ly/1iYlyea)](http://www.raywenderlich.com/80347/smart-app-banners-tutorial) as well as the [Safari Web Content Guide (http://apple.co/1KYeI4I)](http://apple.co/1KYeI4I).